HELPING CALGARY'S PROPERTIES REACH THEIR POTENTIAL

 REQUEST A QUOTE

+So what makes a good professional handyman?
 A good professional handyman can be pretty hard to find these days.
 It’s not as simple as looking in the classifieds or phone book.
-There are lots of people out there unqualified to call themselves a handyman who have an ad on kijiji.
+There are lots of people out there unqualified to call themselves a handyman who have an ad in the classifieds.
 When you hire a big company you don’t know if you’ll get an hourly worker who doesn’t really know what they are doing either.

 A building is like an ecosystem in a lot of ways.
 Everything is connected and a small change to one part of it can effect another part in unexpected ways.
 It is important to have at least a basic understanding of every aspect of building construction in order to be a good professional handyman.